emqx/emqx-docs/en_US/getting-started/getting-started.md

 # Getting Started

-Starting from download and installation, this article will guide you to get started quickly on the main functionalities and key features of EMQ X.
+Starting from download and installation, this section will take you to quickly get started with EMQ X.

 ## Select EMQ X Version